mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/02-hello-typescript/index.md

 the equivalent of a "VScode tooltip".
 This is one of our most important tools for learning about how TypeScript understands our code!

+In the above example, we use the `export` keyword to demonstrate using TypeScript modules.
+Using modules works locally, but the "Try" link won't run in TypeScript playground since it doesn't support multiple files.
+Here is an example of the same code without the module export so you can [run the code in TypeScript playground](https://www.typescriptlang.org/play?#code/PQKhCgAIUhhAnApgQwC6MsyAHeB7AWwEsBnDVACzUiRLwBsA3REzAM3XkjoPKN6gwAAtmTxkBSADtpAVwIAjRFzxtIxevVKIAxnikATVkrZ4kOfMTI0WDZiUHBwbWVJ2oi+yB955ZqAAopAC45RWUASkgAbygbVFl4GSlEAHdIAAVLbQCA2iiAXgA+bkRUABV+RD9A2gAaaQiIgG5wAF9wcFAIaEgAQQMDbwokDCl5JXgHXpExCUxINiIp1DDJwUhZ8UkFUr1DR3BkEgBPN0XXd08ZZEGAOQnlEgDkUPHw+AaFN8f4KNjIJhUsgiKsfNV-AEAKwABhhLTiSASSQWAGpIApWh0usACgVIAAlVzDDC4PAAc22kDxwCcL1O5wChRKAMg+zo9EQADp6BSXsDQZh7r9ngBmBoAFiaWIiTNaQA)!

 ![cursor hovering](/cursor-tooltip-ts.gif)

 ## Running the compiler